KrishnaTejaJ/logging-inequalities-ds-nds/README.md

 * io
 * stderr

-`log_instances.py` in the directory `scripts/logging/` implements the log extraction in the above categories
+`./scripts/logging/log_instances.py` implements the log extraction in the above categories

 ### Log Level
 The [log level rule](https://semgrep.dev/s/KrishnaTejaJ:log-level3) is used to extract logs in the following categories